kulbir-ahluwalia/Turtlebot_3_PID/README.md

 #then run the python file:-
 rosrun control_bot final.py
 ```
+Enter the ranges for generating the random start and end poses.
 Note- The command ```roslaunch control_bot gazebo_user.launch x_pos:={0} y_pos:={1} z_pos:={2}```
 is executed by using ```subprocess.Popen``` in the python code file "final.py".